 Turkey’s relations with Europe have been antagonistic at times.
 The armies of Suleyman the Magnificent laid siege to Vienna in 1529.
-The Ottomans did so again in 1683, and occupied much of the Balkans until the end of World War I. Western influences were strong from the 18th century onward, leading to Ataturk’s reforms in the 1920s – which included forsaking a Perso-Arabic script used for 1,000 years and the adoption of the Latin alphabet.
+The Ottomans did so again in 1683, and occupied much of the Balkans until the end of World War I. Western influences were strong from the 18th century onward, leading to Ataturk’s reforms in the 1920s — which included forsaking a Perso-Arabic script used for 1,000 years and the adoption of the Latin alphabet.
 Ties were tightened in the years that followed.
 Turkey has been part of NATO since 1952 and an associate member of the EU since the 1960s.
 Efforts to become a full EU member have floundered since negotiations started in 2005.
 Erdogan forged closer links with Middle Eastern countries, which took an increasing share of Turkish trade as European economies slumped.
 He lifted curbs on religious expression, such as the wearing of headscarves, put in place when the army was Turkey’s dominant political force.
 By giving a voice to an underclass of Islamic conservatives, Erdogan is rolling back Ataturk’s secular legacy in favor of what he says will be a “pious generation.”
-He has also engaged Kurdish militants in peace talks, though attacks on Kurds in Syria’s civil war is stirring old conflicts that destabilized the largely Kurdish southeast of Turkey for decades.
+Erdogan isn’t shy about his ambitions: He has built a presidential palace four times the size of Versailles.